aarthivenkat/Advanced-BINF-Lab-CSE185/CSE185_Week2_LabNotebook.md

   45169 150
  187237 151

-So, the maximum read length is 151 bp, and we can confidently say that the number of cycles carried out during the sequencing run is 151.
+So, the maximum read length is 151 bp, so unless every read was trimmed, it is likely that the number of cycles carried out during the sequencing run is 151.

 ## 2. Alignment of roommate data to reference sequence